 Spencer FOIA: Mr. Spencer feels there has been no adequate response to his FOIA requests of May 15th and June 17th.
 Mr. Martel would like to meet with the township attorney and Mr. Spencer to finalize these issues.

-Public Comment: Graber commented on the great decision to hire Kevin Lane; Dave Barr commented on the need for common curtsies to be practiced such as not interrupting when someone is talking.
+Public Comment: Graber commented on the great decision to hire Kevin Lane; Dave Barr commented on the need for common courtesies to be practiced such as not interrupting when someone is talking.
 People have a train of thought they need to get it out.
 The Board owes that to the taxpayer; Don Schultz stated that Bill asked why we are having this conversation.
 We have it because If you don’t, it never gets solved.
 All you do is build up your emotions on petty things.
 If you discuss it like you did tonight that’s a good thing and you get it off your chest.
 If things are never talked about it just gets worse and worse.
 Maybe every once in a while, you should have this type of conversation over coffee.
 Vent a bit.

 Board Comment: Martel has handouts of the Zoning Admin Job Description, Roles and Responsibilities and an undated letter of agreement.
 Please look at these for the next Board meeting.
 Windiate commented on the water rescue the other day involving our EMS and Fire departments.
 The gentleman that was rescued stopped by the office the day he was released from the hospital wanting to thank the guys that pulled him out of the water.
 He believes they saved his life.
 The comment from Alan Davidson, who was one of those guys, was that whatever that rescue boat cost, it was worth it.
 It just saved a life!
 Schultz commented that the same gentleman came back the next day looking for Shanna.
 He relayed his story to her as well.
 He did come back to meet Shanna.
 Regarding Mr. Barr’s comments, she apologizes to Ms. Windiate if she interrupted her.
 She thought she had finished talking.
 She would also like to give respect out to Ms. Graber and all she does for this township and hopes there will be mutual respect for each other and for her fellow Board members as well.
 With no further comments the meeting was adjourned at 7:25 PM.